ssssuxin/code_planner/README.md

 # code_planner
-The paper "CODE: Complete Coverage UAV Exploration Planner using Dual-Type Viewpoints for Multi-Layer Complex Environments" is currently under submission to the RA-L journal.
+The paper "CODE: Complete Coverage UAV Exploration Planner using Dual-Type Viewpoints for Multi-Layer Complex Environments" has been accepted by RA-L in December 12th.
-The source code of code-planner will be soon available.

 ## Expeiments Videos
 We have designed several experimental evironments to validate the capability of our method.
 Updates are ongoing.